A First-timer’s Guide to Multi-day Rafting

 Managing your fears

-• No really.
-Pack light.
-All those extra outfits?
-You won’t wear them, and all they do is clutter up your dry bag and make it more difficult to find those small items that have fallen to the bottom.
-So focus on bringing functional and comfortable pieces that you can wear over and over again.
+• Pack light.
+You really won’t need a bunch of extra outfits.
+All they do is clutter up your dry bag and make it more difficult to find those small items that have fallen to the bottom.
+Focus on bringing functional and comfortable pieces that you can wear over and over again.
 Generally, this means synthetic, non-cotton materials that dry fast.
-Some sort of river shoe (no flip flops allowed) is also essential for protecting your feet both on and off the river.
+And don’t forget proper footwear: secure river shoes (not flip flops) are essential both on and off the water.

-• For warm weather trips, you’ll wear your swimsuit, plus something that offers sun protection, like a light rash guard or long sleeve UPF-rated sun shirt, and for ladies you’ll also want a pair of board shorts.
+• For warm weather trips, you’ll wear your swimsuit, plus something that offers sun protection, like a light rash guard or long sleeve UPF-rated sun shirt, and for ladies, you may want a pair of board shorts.
 I also have female friends who love rafting in a skirt or an old casual summer dress since it makes it a lot easier if you have to go to the bathroom.
-You can also easily throw on long johns if it suddenly gets cold.
+If temps drop, long johns are easy to throw on.

-• Your guide will have a first aid kit, but don’t forget any personal medications (migraines, allergies, etc.), toiletries, and more sunscreen than you think you’ll need.
+• Your guide will have a comprehensive first aid kit, butit’s a good idea to have your own small first-aid kit, as well as any personal medications (migraines, allergies, etc.), and toiletries you think you’ll need.
+Plus, tons of eco-friendly sunscreen.

 Staying Clean

 • There’s no need for a shower when you have the river.
-If you are feeling a little stinky, just take a dip and let the river wash away the grime.
+If you are feeling a little stinky, a quick swim in the river is often all you need to wash the grime away.

 • I’ll note that soap, even the biodegradable brands, is discouraged as the suds can be harmful to fish, plants, and other wildlife.
 As a good alternative, baby or body wipes are great for cleaning up.
 Typically I’ll bring one body wipe per day that I use at the end of my morning routine before I get dressed and put sunscreen on.
 Dry shampoo also does wonders for those of us who get a greasy mop after a day or two.

-• Ok, now for the women out there.
-You need to make sure you bring all the supplies you might need in case you get your period on the trip.
+• Ladies, always make sure you bring all the supplies you might need in case you get your period on the trip.
 Many women prefer something like a Diva Cup since there is no trash and you have to change it less frequently than tampons.
 If you’d rather use tampons, pack them in double layered ziplock bags and keep them handy in your personal dry bag at the front of the boat.
 I also like to bring an empty ziplock inside a small stuff sack for the used ones for when the group trash bags might not be accessible.

 Groover 101